 Requires Flash Player 6 or higher.
 Pop-up blocking software must be disabled or set to allow pop-up windows from www.artstor.org and cookies must be enabled.

-Eye-witness accounts, weekly and monthly summaries, annual reviews, reports and analyses with a synthesis of newspaper articles and conference reports, economic assessments and synopses on key events, leading personalities and all major new developments relating to China during the period.
+British government records including eye-witness accounts, weekly and monthly summaries, annual reviews, reports and analyses with a synthesis of newspaper articles and conference reports, economic assessments and synopses on key events, leading personalities and all major new developments relating to China

-Original materials come from the British National Archive
+Original materials are held by the British National Archives